sematext/docs/docs/logs/logs-table-quick-actions.md

 ![manual highlighting](../images/logs/logs-table-quick-actions_7.png)

 You can also enable auto highlighting feature from the quick action menu by clicking on a value.
-And this will highlight the first 10 unique values of the corresponding field with different colors.
+This will highlight the first 10 unique values of the corresponding field with different colors.

 ![auto highlighting](../images/logs/logs-table-quick-actions_8.png)